BU-Neuromics/de_toolkit/README.md

 ## Installing R and packages

-Certain functions in detk, particularly the `de` module, use rpy2 to interface with R and bioconductor packages.
+Certain functions in detk, particularly the `de` module, interface with R and bioconductor packages.
 You must have a version of R installed and the following packages to use the corresponding submodule functions:

   - [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)
   - [logistf](https://cran.r-project.org/web/packages/logistf/index.html)